Department of Health

 • the concentration of nicotine in the goods does not exceed 20 mg/mL.

-Where a pharmacist complies with all the above requirements before supplying vape as a Schedule 3 poison, it is the department's view that the pharmacist will not be supplying the nicotine merely for the purposes of supporting the drug dependence of a person, and accordingly will not be in breach of regulation 146.
+Where a pharmacist complies with all the above requirements before supplying a vape as a Schedule 3 poison, it is the department's view that the pharmacist will not be supplying the nicotine merely for the purposes of supporting the drug dependence of a person, and accordingly will not be in breach of regulation 146.

 Notes